Grant FAQs

 Q: What sorts of projects are funded by Mat-Su Health Foundation?

-A: We seek to fund projects which improve the health and wellness of residents of the Mat-Su Borough as outlined in our grant guidelines.
-We do this through Healthy Impact and Discovery grants (grants over $25,000) and Target Wellness grants (up to and including $25,000).
-We also provide scholarships to Matanuska-Susitna Borough residents to help defray the cost of higher education and encourage Mat-Su residents to complete a degree or certificate program that emphasizes health and/or wellness.
+A: We seek to fund projects that improve the health and wellness of residents of the Mat-Su Borough as outlined in our grant guidelines.
+We do this through Healthy Impact and Discovery grants (grants over $25,000), Target Wellness grants (up to and including $25,000), and Technical Assistance grants.
+We also provide scholarships to Matanuska-Susitna Borough residents to help defray the cost of higher education and encourage Mat-Su residents to complete a degree or certificate program that emphasizes health, healthcare, human services, and/or wellness.

 Q: When are grants considered?

-A: Requests for Healthy Impact, Discovery and Target Wellness grants are accepted throughout the year.
+A: Requests for Healthy Impact, Discovery, Target Wellness, and Technical Assistance grants are accepted throughout the year.

 Q: Are there funding limits for grants?